-Weibo is akin to China’s Twitter with over 540 million registered accounts and 376 million monthly active users.
-The name literally translates as ‘Micro Blog’.
-Launched by Sina in 2009 it is really a merge between Twitter and Facebook in terms of it’s functionality.
-With 143 of the fortune 500 companies now on Weibo this platform is hard to ignore the role Weibo plays in a comprehensive Chinese marketing strategy.
+Weibo is akin to Twitter with over 540 million registered accounts and 523 million monthly active users.
+The name literally means ‘Micro Blog’.
+Launched by Sina in 2009 it is really a mix between Twitter and Facebook in terms of functionalities.
+With 2 billion daily videos’ visualizations now on Weibo, it is hard to ignore the role that it plays in a comprehensive Chinese marketing strategy.
 Weibo has a young demographic, 50% of them are under the age of 30.

-Here we’ll unpack some key features and marketing strategies to implement on this nifty platform in China:
+Here we’ll describe some key features and some marketing strategies to implement on this nifty platform.

-Weibo is very relevant platform for brands and businesses.
+Weibo is a very relevant platform for brands and businesses.
 The statistics speak for themselves with over 224,000 verified company users.
-The platform is an ‘open network’, this means users can see posts from anyone else, they do not have to be connected first.
+The platform is an ‘open network’, this means users can see posts from anyone; they do not have to be connected first.

-There are over 220 million active monthly users, each user follows on average 120 official accounts.
+There are over 462 million monthly active monthly, each user follows on average 120 official accounts.

 This is far higher than the average of 50 followed on WeChat with a more established (and even expected) brand and business presence.

-Year on year growth has become a defining feature of China digital as we witness increased uptake & most importantly engagement rates.
-These figures are achieved because of Weibo’s positioning as the number one ‘buzz platform’ in China, they have become the go to platform in terms of content driven sharing.
-KOL’s with their extensive followings are centred around the Weibo eco-system.
+Year on year growth has become a defining feature of China’s digital world as we witness increased uptake & most importantly increased engagement rates.
+These figures are possible because of Weibo’s positioning as the number one ‘buzz platform’ in China.
+It has become the go-to platform in terms of content-driven sharing.
+KOL’s with their extensive followings are focused around the Weibo eco-system.

-In addition I would comment that the +77% Y/Y revenue from advertising is down to a super smart ad infrastructure in terms of targeted in-feed posts for user accounts following similar brands & businesses, this more targeted approach (not offered by WeChat) has allowed brands to grow their followings at a more substantial rate and led to the increased spending.
+In addition, I would comment that the +77% Y/Y revenue from advertising is due to a super-smart ad infrastructure in terms of targeted in-feed posts for user accounts following similar brands & businesses, this more targeted approach (not offered by WeChat) has allowed brands to grow their followings at a more substantial rate and led to increased spending.

-On 9 April 2013, Alibaba Group announced that it would acquire 18 percent of Sina Weibo for $586 million, with an option to buy up to 30 percent in the future.
-Now Alibaba owns 32 percent of Sina Weibo.
+On 9 April 2013, Alibaba Group announced that it would acquire 18% of Sina Weibo for $586 million, with an option to buy up to 30% in the future.
+Now Alibaba owns 32% of Sina Weibo.

-With Alibaba’s backing the platform has become very relevant for brands and e-commerce businesses in particular.
-It was thought that WeChat would eclipse Weibo but after increasing the character limits for posts and the platforms embrace of live streaming it remains a mainstay in the Chinese social networking ecosystem.
+With Alibaba’s backing, the platform has become very relevant for brands and e-commerce businesses in particular.
+Some people thought that WeChat would have eclipsed Weibo, but after increasing the character limits for posts and the live streaming function, it remains a mainstay in the Chinese social networking ecosystem.

-A boom in live streaming played a significant role in Weibo’s developed as it merged with MeiPai (a popular video app), a lot of bloggers, celebs & new users now access live streams here.
+A boom in live streaming played a significant role in Weibo as it merged with MeiPai (a popular video app), so now a lot of bloggers, celebs & new users access live streams here.
 It has also become a powerful marketing tool with hosts of online influencers galvanizing a lot of attention.

-Weibo is the platform of choice for Chinese influencers to posts content to their followers.
+Weibo is the platform where Chinese influencers posts content to their followers.

 Alibaba Fuels Further Social Commerce